pippim/pippim.github.io/programs/mserve.md

 during song playback (resizing window can result in different color theme)
 - Scrolling lyrics score during playback (automatically web scraped)
-- Synchronize files across multiple locations including sleeping hosts that are woken up and kept awake as long as necessary
+- Synchronize files across multiple locations, including sleeping hosts that are woken up and kept awake as long as necessary
-- Information Centre displays history of messages and actions
+- Information Centre displays history of messages, statuses and actions
-- Time delayed, fade in/out, Tooltips that follow mouse pointer
+- Tooltips appear after time delay, fade in/out, and follow mouse pointer
 - Basic Lyrics Time Synchronization and Advanced Lyrics Time Synchronization (Synchronized lyrics lines are stored in a Time Index list and this term is frequently used)
 - Two timers for playing music during TV broadcast commercials
 - Detailed SQL History of actions performed on each song
-- Cross-fading other sound sources when toggling play/pause
+- Cross-fading other sound sources when toggling play/pause, FF/REW,
+and during TV broadcast commercials
-- Written in relatively easy to learn Python so you can modify for Linux, Windows WSL, Chrome OS, Windows and Mac
+- Written in relatively easy to learn Python so you can modify for Linux, Windows WSL, Chrome OS, Windows (a lot more work) and Mac (modest amount of more work)
 - Single SQL library with shared lyrics score and time index across all locations for one time song maintenance benefiting all
-- Restores file's OS last access time to original if less than 80% of song was played.
+- Restores file's OS last access time to original if less than 80% of song was played
+- Updates play count and last play time, if 80% of song played

 Features most music players don't have.
 Requiring separate packages:

 - Two clicks to rename Artists, Albums and Song files in both the storage device and the mserve SQL database at the same time.
+- Synchronize music across locations (already mentioned above)
-- Encode CD to music files in MP3, WAV and OGA format
+- Encode CD to music files in MP3, MP4, FLAC, WAV and OGA format
 - Scrape MusicBrainz for Artist / Album CD track details and artwork
 - Scrape genius.com and other websites to get song lyrics
 - Compare song files between locations and update differences